rqlite/rqlite/DOC/DIAGNOSTICS.md

  $ curl localhost:4001/readyz
 [+]leader ok
 ```
+Note that a subsequent request to the cluster may still fail even if `/readyz` returns `HTTP 200 OK`.
+This is because there is a window of time (determined by the Raft-related timings configured at start-up) when a node may still be able to contact the Leader, but the Leader has not yet detected that the cluster cannot reach consensus due to failed Followers.
+This window of time is quite small (less than 1 second) by default, however.

 ## expvar support
 rqlite also exports [expvar](http://godoc.org/pkg/expvar/) information.
 The standard expvar information, as well as some custom information, is exposed.
 This data can be retrieved like so (assuming the node is started in its default configuration):